CutTheCrapTech/email-gateway-cloudflare/packages/browser-extensions/docs/ARCHITECTURE.md

 ### 1. Monorepo Structure

-The project uses a monorepo approach with npm workspaces to share common code between Chrome and Firefox extensions while maintaining browser-specific configurations.
+The project uses a monorepo approach with pnpm workspaces to share common code between Chrome and Firefox extensions while maintaining browser-specific configurations.

 **Benefits:**

 - Single source of truth for shared logic
 - Consistent build and development processes
 - Easy cross-browser testing and maintenance